 What is the best free alternative to Lakera Gandalf?

 It depends on your goal.
-For a structured, free path that shows the full prompt stack and teaches both offense and defense, PromptTrace fits — 10 real-LLM labs plus a 17-level Gauntlet.
+For a structured, free path that exposes the assembled prompt layers available to players and combines attacks on preconfigured defenses with mitigation analysis, PromptTrace fits — 10 real-LLM labs plus a 17-level Gauntlet.
+Challenge secrets and sensitive values may be redacted.
 For more quick single-mechanic games, GPT Prompt Attack (21 levels) and Tensor Trust are free too, though both are deliberate black boxes.

 Do these prompt injection games use real LLMs or scripted responses?

 Most established ones use real language models.
 Gandalf, HackAPrompt, PortSwigger, HackTheBox, Tensor Trust, Wiz Prompt Airlines, Immersive Labs, GPT Prompt Attack, and PromptTrace all run against real LLMs.
-So "real vs simulated" is not the axis that separates them — visibility, breadth, and defense coverage are.
+So "real vs simulated" is not the axis that separates them — visibility, breadth, and mitigation analysis are.

 Which alternative shows you why an attack works, not just that it worked?

 This is where they differ most.
 Gandalf, Immersive Labs, Break The Prompt, PortSwigger, and HackTheBox are deliberate black boxes.
 Wiz Prompt Airlines exposes a partial "Chat Under The Hood" view.
-PromptTrace's Context Trace shows the entire assembled prompt stack behind every response, so you see exactly why an attack lands or is blocked.
+PromptTrace's Context Trace exposes the assembled prompt layers and defenses available to players, which helps explain why an attack lands or is blocked; challenge secrets and sensitive values may be redacted.

-Are there prompt injection labs that teach defense, not just attacks?
+Are there prompt injection labs that help you analyze defenses, not just attack?

 Most options are offense-only.
-PromptTrace includes a dedicated defenses module and pairs attacks with real guardrails you both bypass and build, and HackTheBox's broader path includes an AI Defense module.
+PromptTrace lets you attack and bypass preconfigured guardrails, while its dedicated defenses learning module explains why defenses fail and how to mitigate those failures.
+HackTheBox's broader path includes an AI Defense module.
 The pure games focus on attacking.

 Is there a prompt injection game in Arabic?